sharmila1369/Text-Summarizer-Using-NLP/README.md

 Then open your browser and go to:

 http://127.0.0.1:5000/

-___

-##🧠 How It Works

-User enters long text in the input box.

-The NLP model processes the text.

-Important sentences are extracted.

-A concise summary is generated and displayed.
 ---

-##📌 Future Enhancements

-Add abstractive summarization

-Support for PDF and DOCX files

-Multi-language support

-Download summary as a file
+## 🧠 How It Works

+1. User enters long text in the input box.
+2. The NLP model processes the text.
+3. Important sentences are extracted.
+4. A concise summary is generated and displayed.

 ---

+---

+## 🚀 Future Enhancements

+- Add abstractive summarization
+- Support for PDF and DOCX files
+- Multi-language support
+- Download summary as a file

+---

-##👩‍💻 Author
+## 👩‍💻 Author

-Sharmilambika Venna
+**Sharmilambika Venna**
 B.Tech CSE (Artificial Intelligence & Data Science)

+---